tonym128/tonym128.github.io/_posts/2026-03-02-sunrunner-high-speed-polygonal-rail-shooter.markdown

 ---
 author: tonym128
 comments: false
-date: 2026-03-02 11:00:00 +0000
+date: 2026-03-02 11:00:00.000000000 +00:00
-title: "Sun Runner: High-Speed Polygonal Rail Shooting in the Browser"
+title: 'Sun Runner: High-Speed Polygonal Rail Shooting in the Browser'
-layout: post
+layout: single
+excerpt: I built a high-speed, polygonal rail shooter where you pilot a sleek craft through a relentless descent into a stylized sun, all contained within a single HTML file.
 ---
 # Sun Runner tldr;

 I built a high-speed, polygonal rail shooter where you pilot a sleek craft through a relentless descent into a stylized sun, all contained within a single HTML file.